Quick Links In The Section

-51. A shooter acting in a dangerous manner will forthwith be forbidden to fire again or take further part in any shoot at Bisley until a report has been made to Range Control and the circumstances have been fully investigated by the Range Safety Committee.
-Where considered appropriate the matter will be reported to the CE for possible disciplinary action.
+57. A shooter acting in a dangerous manner will forthwith be forbidden to fire again or take further part in any shoot at Bisley until a report has been made to Range Control and the circumstances have been fully investigated.
+Where considered appropriate the matter will be reported to the Secretary General for possible disciplinary action.

 a.
 Markers are to enter and leave the butts by the covered and recognised safe approaches provided.
 Passage within the butts is to be under cover of the markers gallery; on no account are markers to use the roads in the butts while firing is in progress.
 Markers and all others in the butts must remain within the protection of their gallery and under the mantlet while shooting is in progress.
 All personnel working in the butts are to wear hearing protection.